pirahawk/forshow/scratch.md

-You are writing an application to store data in a storage account.
+An operations team plans to tag a container that has two name–value pairs.
+After tagging the container, the team must verify the pairs during startup logging by using the Azure Storage .NET client library and a BlobContainerClient for the target container.

-You must set metadata on a container by using the SetMetadata method of the BlobContainerClient class.
-The metadata values contain non-ASCII characters.
+You need to update the container metadata and then read it back for logging.

-You need to set the values without any data loss.
+Which two methods should you use?
+Each correct answer presents part of the solution.
+Choose two.

-What should you do?
+Select all answers that apply.

-Select only one answer.
+BlobClient.DownloadToAsync

-Remove the non-ASCII characters.
+BlobContainerClient.GetBlobsAsync

-Use Base64 encoding for the metadata values.
+BlobServiceClient.SetPropertiesAsync

-Use binary encoding for the metadata values.
+BlobContainerClient.SetMetadataAsync

-Ensure that the non-ASCII characters are using the UTF-16 format.
+BlobContainerClient.GetPropertiesAsync